Do Analysts Recommend You Should Buy Four Corners Property Trust, Inc. (FCPT) Stock?

-On Wednesday, shares of Four Corners Property Trust, Inc. (NYSE:FCPT) marked $19.91 per share versus a previous $21.17 closing price.
-With having a -5.95% loss, an insight into the fundamental values of Four Corners Property Trust, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-FCPT showed a fall of -29.37% within its YTD performance, with highs and lows between $12.80 – $32.50 during the period of 52 weeks, compared to the simple moving average of -26.76% in the period of the last 200 days.
+On Tuesday, shares of Four Corners Property Trust, Inc. (NYSE:FCPT) marked $19.65 per share versus a previous $19.29 closing price.
+With having a 1.87% gain, an insight into the fundamental values of Four Corners Property Trust, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+FCPT showed a fall of -30.29% within its YTD performance, with highs and lows between $12.80 – $32.50 during the period of 52 weeks, compared to the simple moving average of -27.28% in the period of the last 200 days.

 Evercore ISI equity researchers changed the status of Four Corners Property Trust, Inc. (NYSE: FCPT) shares to a “Outperform” rating in the report published on January 24th, 2020.
 Other analysts, including JP Morgan, also published their reports on FCPT shares.
 JP Morgan repeated the rating from the previous report, marking FCPT under “Neutral” rating, in the report published on December 18th, 2019.
 Additionally, FCPT shares got another “Buy” rating from Berenberg.
 On June 21st, 2019, Janney Initiated an Buy rating and increased its price target to $32.
 On the other hand, Berenberg Initiated the “Hold” rating for FCPT shares, as published in the report on April 23rd, 2019.
 Boenning & Scattergood seems to be going bullish on the price of FCPT shares, based on the price prediction for FCPT.
 Another “Neutral” rating came from Ladenburg Thalmann.